Kendrick-Bollens/r2modman-storage-changer/README.md

 # Why
 i have a small main drive and moved all games to a secondary.
 Sadly r2modman wants to store all the files in appdata so i created this small script to change this.

+no clue if this will break some mods who cant handle symlinks...

 # Usage
 just put the bat file "change_storage_to_here.bat" in the location where you want to move the r2modman game files run the script "change_storage_to_here.bat" as administrator because else it cant create the symbolik link